 The event will officially start at around 10am on Saturday 3rd August 2019.

 2. Can I come early or stay longer?

 If you turn up a little early there will be a small area outside of the main arena that you will be able to pitch your tent.
 (Max 1 or 2 days early) You will not be able to access the main area unless you are on the list of volunteers & suppliers.
 After the event finish time if you need to stay longer you will need to move your tent from the interior area out on to the small area outside the main arena.
 Again only for 1 day maximum.
 There will be toilets & water but no other facilities.

 We need the site to be fully clear of everyone by 16:00 on Sunday 11th August 2019

 4. Can I pay in Euro at the site?

 No - We will be operating a majority cashless system at EJC.
 All prices will be displayed in Pounds Sterling (£).
 All food and drink retailers will require you to pay with your wristband, however the Juggling Traders will also accept cash and in some cases debit cards.
 You will be able to use either pounds cash or your debit / credit card to load cash onto the RDIF wrist band.
-There will be more information available on this system once it all set up.
+There will be more information available on this system on the shoo page, once it all set up.

 5. Will there be access to the Internet on the EJC site?